How To Save Money on Airfare: Seat Sale Buying Strategies

 Booking a seat sale ticket is all about speed without compromising accuracy.
 While it’s recommended that you do everything fast, it’s also necessary that you pay very close attention to what you’re doing in every step.

-The last thing you want during a seat sale promo is buying an airline ticket booked on a wrong date, the wrong destination or for the wrong person.
+The last thing you want during a seat sale promo is buying an airline ticket booked on a wrong date, the wrong destination, or for the wrong person.
 Sounds silly?
-No it’s not believe me – I learned this the hard way actually. icon razz How To Save Money on Airfare: Seat Sale Buying Strategies
+No it’s not believe me – I learned this the hard way actually.

 A One Way Ticket Isn’t Bad at All

 Who says you have to book round trip tickets?
-A lot of travel bloggers I know, including me, will not hesitate buying just a one-way ticket to a destination if there’s no more available promo seats for our planned return date.
+A lot of travel bloggers I know will not hesitate buying just a one-way ticket to a destination if there’s no more available promo seats for their planned return date.

 That’s it!
 I hope you were able to pick a few pointers which can help you save some money on your next airfare.

-Let me end by telling you one of the most interesting seat sale promo experience that I was able to buy back in 2009.
+Let me end by telling you an interesting seat sale promo experience that I had back in 2009.

 i already bought tickets on sale for this year, i have palawan and cebu – dumagete on my itinerary

-8. Naligaw ka Marky dito!
+5. Naligaw ka Marky dito!
 Thanks for the comment.
-Actually, best travel advise talaga yung separate points of destination and departure na nakuha ko kay Estan a few years back. :D
+Actually, best travel advise talaga yung separate points of destination and departure na nakuha ko kay Estan a few years back. 😀

 Leave a Reply